Matstaps/Portfolio-project-two/README.md

 #### Limited Rounds

-* The game could be limited to a number of rounds to allow an ulitmate winner to be determined.
+* The game could be limited to a number of rounds to determine an ulitmate winner.

 ## Design